TampereTC/TestContainer-hackathon/README.md

 Elasticsearch:

 5. Elasticsearch rest API handling handling http messaging in port 9200 for inbound data
-6. Port 9300 is serving rest API for Kipana
+6. Port 9200 is serving rest API for Kipana as well

 ### EFK example